A Framework for Universality in Physics, Computer Science, and Beyond: The Set-Up

 \end{definition} \Cref{eq:restriction_order} is a string diagrammatic expression of

-While normalized morphisms do not constitute a subcategory of a generic gs-monoidal category, there are important subcategories, all of whose morphisms are normalized.
+While quasi-total morphisms do not constitute a subcategory of a generic gs-monoidal category, there are important subcategories, all of whose morphisms are quasi-total.
 We now introduce two such subcategories{\,\textemdash\,}those of functional and of total morphisms respectively. \begin{definition} If a morphism $f \colon A \to X$ in a gs-monoidal category satisfies

 then we say that $f$ is \textbf{functional}. \end{definition} For instance, in $\cat{Rel}$ from \cref{ex:Rel}, functional morphisms are precisely the partial functions.
 Specifically, if we think of relations as partial, multi-valued functions, \cref{eq:deterministic} in $\cat{Rel}$ amounts to